-When the cognitive dissonance between BP and what I thought my life was about grew too loud, I quit and since then, I’ve run Carbon Watchdog to talk with any who’ll listen about climate change and the huge potential of a carbon currency backed by carbon rationing as the way to deal with it.
+When the cognitive dissonance between BP and what I thought my life was about grew too loud, I quit and since then, I’ve run Carbon Watchdog to talk with any who’ll listen about climate change and the best ways to deal with it.

 Carbon Watchdog has a great vision for the now and for the future.
 If we all contribute by reducing our footprint and empowering the movement in our own unique ways, we can save the planet.

 Like many makers, I create work that isn’t environmentally sustainable, but my conscience is constantly pushing me to try to be green and reduce my impact on this planet.
 Hence why in other areas of life, I’m far more proactive.
 The Total Carbon Rationing concept is something that would truly change the way we think about these issues, so it’s something I’m keen to help raise awareness of.